Jayakarta War

-The Jayakarta War (Perang Jayakarta; Jayakarta-oorlog) was a military conflict which occurred in Jayakarta between Jayakartan forces and the East India Company against the Dutch East India Company from 1618 to 1619.
-The Anglo-Jayakartan forces inflicted significant losses on the Dutch during the war.
-Many Dutch lodges and forts were captured by the Anglo–Jayakartan forces with the help of Bantenese forces of Ranamanggala's orders, (Note: Until late January 1619, because there was a difference of opinion between Wijayakrama and Arya Ranamanggala) and suppression of the VOC(Dutch East India Company) following the war with the East India Company caused the Dutch to retreat from Banten.
-This eventually led to Dutch incidents on the island of Run.
-The Dutch began to prepare their second attempt at conquering Jayakarta in May 1619.
+The Jayakarta War (Perang Jayakarta; Jayakarta-oorlog) was a military conflict in Jayakarta, Indonesia, from 1618 to 1619 fought by an alliance of the British East India Company (EIC) and Jayakartan forces against the Dutch East India Company (VOC).

+The Anglo-Jayakartan forces inflicted significant losses on the Dutch during the war, and many Dutch lodges and forts were captured with the help of the Bantenese.
+Suppression of the VOC following the war caused the Dutch to retreat from Banten, eventually leading to incidents on the island of Run.
+The VOC then began to prepare their second attempt at conquering Jayakarta in May 1619.